dmbarbour/glas/docs/GlasNamespaces.md

 ### Namespace Processes and Channels

-*Note:* I don't have a practical use case in mind.
-At the moment, this pattern serves only as a demonstration of theoretical expressiveness.

-A namespace process can be modeled in terms of a namespace procedure that 'yields' incremental output by forking to commit one branch and continue the other.
-A process may also fork to 'spawn' a subprocess.
-Processes interact by writing or awaiting definitions in turn, with 'eval' implicitly waiting.
-Although the outcome is deterministic, composition is more flexible than call-return, able to model protocols and negotiations.

-Interaction of processes introduces many intermediate definitions.
-It is possible to garbage-collect these definitions, but a long-running process must *add* link rules to *remove* items from scope.
-Unless these rules simplify, this incurs linear overhead, thus is useful only for coarse-grained collection.
+It is possible to model interactions through the namespace such that two or more threads define and await definitions in turn, but garbage collection is necessary to support long-running processes within the namespace.
+In general, we can garbage-collect private definitions (by convention, words containing "~") if they aren't reachable from a public definition or 'ns.link'.

+However, removing definitions from scope of 'ns.link' involves adding link rules.
+It's fruitless if this overhead is linear, so we must arrange for the rules to simplify.
+This is easiest in case of sequential interactions, such as channels.

-Link rules most easily simplify for *sequential* interactions, such as channels.
-Consider a variable-width numbering schema such as A000 to A999, B001000 to B999999, C001000000 to C999999999, and so on.
-Under simplification, rule `"A11" => NULL` replaces rules for A110 to A119.
+Consider a numbering schema such as A000 to A999, B001000 to B999999, C001000000 to C999999999, and so on.
+Under simplification, rule `"A11" => NULL` replaces individual rules for `"A110" => NULL` up to `"A119" => NULL`.
 When processing item A123, six rules can remove A000 to A122 from scope: A0, A10, A11, A120, A121, A122.
 In general, the number of rules is the sum of digits plus the number of prior size headers (A, B, C, etc.).
-A binary encoding results in fewer rules.

-Dynamic channels are readily supported.
-Message 'mA123' could inform the reader that the next subchannel, 'cA003.\*', is now in play for reading or writing.
-A few caveats: Simplifying requires tracking extra metadata because cA003 may remain in use long after cA009 is released.
-Depth is a concern: as we establish subchannels over subchannels over channels, names grow linearly like 'cA003.cA042.cA001.mA042'.
-Channels are second-class: the closest thing to passing a channel around is spawning a subprocess to lazily alias inputs to outputs, a 'wiring' pattern.
+(Use of base2 or base4 would allow some tradeoffs.)

+In practice, there is no use case for these channels.
+It's just an exercise in expressiveness.
+Best practice is to avoid unnecessary entanglements between namespace threads.

 ## Quotas